 More than 400 people die in the U.S. from accidental CO poisoning each year, and another 50,000 people visit the emergency department with carbon monoxide poisoning.

-What to Know Before you Travel
+What to Know Before You Travel

-Carbon monoxide (CO) is a colorless, odorless gas that is produced any time a fossil fuel is burned.
 Accidental poisoning can occur when home appliances and systems like furnaces, kerosene heaters, stoves, lanterns, and generators produce fumes that people breathe in.

 I suggest purchasing a carbon monoxide detector and taking it with you just to be on the safe side.